-The hedge fund trends for the rest of 2023 will be shaped by a range of factors, and some fund managers will make
+The hedge fund trends for the rest of 2023 will be shaped by a range of factors, with inflation and its effects on the economy as a primary driver.
+Fund managers must strategize accordingly.

 Just as the world - and the markets - were ready to find a way to live with the reality of COVID-19, another crisis couldn't wait to emerge: inflation.